giorgioajmone/FPGA-Accelerator-for-real-time-movement-detection/lab-6/readme.md

 Once completed the INIT phase, the FSM goes into the READ state, where it reads data from the bus (sent by the slave addressed  witht the address in the INIT phase).
 During READ state, the data incoming in the DMA, that is latched to reduce the critical path, is assigned directly to the portB of the Ci memory and the WriteEnableB is set to 1.
 Port B of the memory is controlled by CLKb, as it is samples data at the negative edge of the clock.

-Several coutners are instantiated to keep track of the different parameters:
+Several counters are instantiated to keep track of the different parameters:
 - Block Counter unpdates once each word has been received/sent.
 It resets at the block size
 - Burst Counter also updates once each word has been received/sent but is resets at the burst size
 - memAddress_r updates the address of the Ci memory